iauns/cpm/README.rst

 CMake C++ Package Manager.

+CPM is designed to save you time and promote small, well-tested, and composable C++ modules.
+It allows you to link against multiple different versions of the same static library so that you can include other C++ modules that may depend on older or newer versions of the same modules you are using.
+To this end, the goal is to allow the growth of a module eco-system similar to Node.js'.
+CPM will automatically download C++ modules.

+You can also manage external C or C++ libraries that do not use CPM.
+Using CPM externals is akin to using CMake's external project mechanism, but covers up the details of creating an external project for dependencies.

+  Note: Modules are fully implemented, but external libraries are not.

 +---------------+--------------------------------------------------------------+
 |  **Warning**  |  CPM is alpha software.
 The module code is complete but CPM  |
 |               |  externals are missing.
 Feel free to evaluate CPM but please |